 Professor Philip Burke CBE FRS

-Philip has contributed substantially to the numerical and computational methods used in the solution of coupled integro-differential equations.
-He has been responsible for developments in the theory of low- and intermediate-energy scattering based upon expansions in correlation functions and pseudo states.
+Philip contributed substantially to the numerical and computational methods used in the solution of coupled integro-differential equations.
+He was responsible for developments in the theory of low- and intermediate-energy scattering based upon expansions in correlation functions and pseudo states.
 He introduced an important new approach in atomic and molecular physics based on nuclear R-matrix theory.
-He is author or part author of 386 papers and 8 books.
+He was author or part author of 386 papers and 8 books.
 He was awarded the Institute of Physics’ Guthrie Medal and Prize (1994) and David Bates Prize (2000), and the APS Will Allis Prize in 2012.

 Emeritus Professor of Mathematical Physics, Queen's University Belfast

 Interest and expertise